Hungry Healthy Happy

 Instructions

-• Put a little oil in to a large pan and add the onion, garlic, carrot and celery and gently sweat for 5 minutes.
+• Put 1 tablespoon Olive oil into a large pan and add 1 Onion, 3 Garlic clove, 1 Carrot and 2 Celery ribs and gently sweat for 5 minutes.

 • Divide between 4 bowls and serve.